 Unlike a standard surge protector, it’s outside your RV, so instead of just protecting your devices, it protects all of your RV’s wiring and electrical systems.

 Progressive Industries makes the most popular EMS boxes.
 We use their 30 amp model in my RV, the EMS-PT30C.
 You can order one direct from the company, but they tend to take a few weeks for delivery.
 Buying from one of our links to Amazon will save you some delivery time as well as some extra cash.

 The price is steep, but if you pack a smoke detector to detect a fire then it is just as important to pack an EMS to prevent one.

 Use a Kill A Watt®

-Another great use for a Kill A Watt is testing a newly purchased device.
+Another great use for a Kill A Watt® is testing a newly purchased device.
 Press the “Down” button until it shows “amps” or “watts” mode.
-Now plug in your new device (through the Kill A Watt) and see how many amps it’s drawing (make sure you don’t exceed your shore line capacity) or how many watts it’s using to estimate seasonal usage cost.
+Now plug in your new device through the Kill A Watt®.
+Soon you will see how many amps it’s drawing (make sure you don’t exceed your shore line capacity) or how many watts it’s using to estimate seasonal usage cost.